oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-analyze-rest/load-analyze-rest.md

     ![Ranking by buzz](images/adb-ranking-by-buzz.png)

 This completes this lab.
-You now know how to integrate and analyze data coming from REST endpoints in Autonomous Database.
+You now know how to integrate and analyze data coming from REST endpoints in Oracle Autonomous AI Database.

 You may now proceed to the next lab.